webb-3w/electron/docs/api/system-preferences.md

 This user consent was not required until macOS 10.14 Mojave, so this method will always return `granted` if your system is running 10.13 High Sierra or lower.

-### `systemPreferences.askForMediaAccess(mediaType, askAgain)` _macOS_
+### `systemPreferences.askForMediaAccess(mediaType)` _macOS_

 * `mediaType` String - the type of media being requested; can be `microphone`, `camera`, or `all` for all media to be requested.
-* `askAgain` Boolean - whether or not the app should request media consent again if it is denied the first time.
-Defaults to `false`.

 Returns `Promise<Boolean>` - A promise that resolves with `true` if consent was granted and `false` if it was denied.
+If an invalid `mediaType` is passed, the promise will be rejected.
 If an access request was denied and later is changed through the System Preferences pane, a restart of the app will be required for the new permissions to take effect.
+If access has already been requested and denied.
+It _must_ be changed through the preference pane; an alert will not pop up and the promise will resolve with the existing access status.

 This user consent was not required until macOS 10.14 Mojave, so this method will always return `true` if your system is running 10.13 High Sierra or lower.